infinityfx-llc/lively/README.md

 ### Overview

-Lively exports a submodule called animations which contains various pre-fab animations that can be used in tandem with the `<Animate />` component.
+Lively exports a submodule called animations which contains various pre-fab animations that can be used in tandem with the `<Animate />` and `<Animatable />` components.
 These animations can be used as is, or can be configured with extra options by calling the respective animation as a function which takes as an argument the options object.

 ```jsx
 import { Move } from '@infinityfx/lively/animations';